spencerzhang91/CPrimerPlus/README.md

-# CPrimerplusExcercise
+# CPrimerPlus
-A repo containning programming excercises on C primer plus.
+A repo containning programming excercises and notes on book C primer plus.

 Organized in two folders:
 * Notes
 * Excercises